davidlaprade/davidlaprade.github.io/_posts/2022-01-01-80-char-line-limit.md

 ) as cleaned_content,
 {% endhighlight %}

-I’ll bet the second one was simpler to understand.
-What is an input of what in the first one?
-You can probably figure it out, but it's emphatically _not_ obvious if you didn’t write it.
+I'll bet the second one was simpler to understand.

+What is an input of what
+in the first one?
+You can probably figure it out, but it's emphatically _not_ obvious if you didn't write it.
 The second one is much more forthcoming about its meaning.

 I think the problem here is that most engineers are optimizing for writing code.
 This is completely natural.
-When you’re writing the code, your intent is perfectly clear to you.
-You know exactly what is an input of what.
-But this just isn’t the case for anyone reading your code.
+When you're writing the code, your intent is perfectly clear to you.
+But this just isn't the case for anyone reading your code.
 We need to be thinking more about the experience of those people.

+__Objection 3.__ *Vertical code just wastes space on my screen.*

+Then you don't have enough panes open in your editor!
+Narrow code on a wide monitor is amazing.
+You can often have 3 or 4 vertical splits in your editor (in Vim I sometimes have multiple splits for different parts of the same file), allowing you to quickly consult other parts of the codebase.
+It is incredibly helpful.

 ### Conclusion